Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 GRANT SELECT ON ALL VIEWS IN SCHEMA DEST_SCHEMA TO ROLE servicenow_reader_role;
 ```
 ## Query the Data
+Duration: 5

 Check out the tables that the connector has created under the DEST_SCHEMA.
 For each table in ServiceNow that is configured for synchronization, the connector creates the following table and views:

 - A table with the same name that contains the data in raw form, where each record is contained in a single VARIANT column.

 - A view named table_name__view that contains the data in flattened form, where the view contains a column for each column in the original table and a row for each record that is present in the original table.

+> aside negative
+> Warning!
+Creation of the views may take up to 20 minutes after the tables have been ingested for the first time.

 - A view named table_name__view_with_deleted that contains the same data as table_name__view as well as rows for records that have been deleted in ServiceNow.